Environmental and Occupational Health

-What is Environmental Health
+What is Environmental and Occupational Health?

 - Deadly outbreaks caused by food contaminated with E. coli, Salmonella, and Listeria

 - Outbreaks of Ebola virus, bird flu, influenza, TB and rabies